vhbt/monitory/android/fastlane/README.md

 ```
 fastlane android internal
 ```
-Deploy a new internal test version to the Google Play
+Deploy a new internal test version to the Google Play - use version:[major|minor|fix] for versioning

 ----